Meet our Primary Teachers

 Mrs. Dimple Sharma, Teacher

-Mrs. Sharma began teaching at St. Agnes 6 years ago as an assistant in First Grade.
-She is currently teaching First Grade.
+Mrs. Sharma began teaching at St. Agnes in 2012 as an assistant teacher in First Grade and has been a lead teacher in First Grade since 2016.
 Mrs. Sharma earned a Bachelor’s in English, Bachelor’s in Education (English and Social Studies) and Master’s in English.
 She loves going on walks with her family and likes to watch basketball and tennis.

 Mrs. Kathy Jackson, Assistant Teacher

 Mrs. Jackson has taught at St. Agnes since 2005.
 Prior to that, she worked in a parents’-day-out program for 7 years.
 In addition, she has over 20 years experience in administration.
 In 2017 Mrs. Jackson returned to college to finish her bachelor’s degree and is still working on it.
-Mrs. Jackson has 2 children, 17 and 20 years of age.
+Mrs. Jackson has 2 grown children.
 She loves the beach, Snoopy, and all the children she is privileged to meet at St. Agnes.

 Ms. Mary Kay Soos, Teacher